meltjl/RL-Trading/README.md

 ## Running the code
-Steps to run:
-1. To run specific portfolio add the -p parameter
+1. To run specific portfolio add the -p parameter.
+Eg
     a) To use portfolio4 without technical indicators
     <pre>$ python main.py -p 4 -t N<</pre>